brasofilo/tuit-cycler/README.md

 A little trick for registering the Javascript files only when Widget active from this [WordPress Answer](http://wordpress.stackexchange.com/a/48385/12615), by One Trick Pony.

-A little touch of style in the Widget admin area by this [WordPress Q&A](http://wordpress.stackexchange.com/q/3003/12615), by Jan Fabry.
+A little touch of style in the Widget admin area from this [WordPress Q&A](http://wordpress.stackexchange.com/q/3003/12615), by Jan Fabry.

 ## Screenshot
 ![Tuit Cycler](https://github.com/brasofilo/tuit-cycler/raw/master/screenshot.png)